ActionDojo/actions-demo-walkthrough/content/welcome/publish.md

 1. Click the "Source Control" button in your sidebar
 2. Click the "Publish Branch" button.
-3. Make sure to select "Publish to GitHub public repository" (Important!
-If you publish as a private repo, you'll be drawing from your account's Actions minutes)
+3. Name your repository and hit "Enter".

-4. Name your repository and hit "Enter".</h3>
+_Important: Make sure to publish the project as a “public repository” if you don’t want to use your monthly Actions minutes._</h3>

 ![](./publish.png)